 Upcoming TOT

-In-Person August 15 and 16 from 9am to 4pm each day
+In-Person from 9am to 4pm each day

 There is a $25 charge that will be collected after acceptance into the TOT that will cover the cost of lunch and snacks.
 Participants are responsible for paying for their own parking (there are a variety of parking options within a few blocks of the location- parking recommendations will be provided).